n4xwe/Raspberry-Pi-Scripts/README.md

 # RPi-Scripts
-BASH Scripts for Raspberry Pi Ham Radio Software
+BASH Scripts that Install Ham Radio Software on the Raspberry Pi